 9.5 Repeat steps 9.2-9.4 for other reference materials.
 The measurement of at least one additional item (total of two) is recommended for calibration of high-resolution systems.
 The measurement of at least two additional items (total of three) is recommended for calibration of low-resolution systems.
 If required by regulations, the enrichment of the reference materials used may need to span the range of anticipated enrichments for items to be measured.
-Use of the method outside the range within which it was calibrated is possible due to the linearity of the calibration, but measurement uncertainty must be considered.
+Use of the method outside the range within which it was calibrated is possible, but is not recommended.